Soergel bimodules for universal Coxeter groups: Universal Soergel bimodules

 \begin{prop} Let $A$ be the Cartan matrix of the realization.
 There is a non-monoidal functor from $\STL(A)$ (viewed as a 1-category) to $\DC$, which sends the 1-morphism $\un{x}$ in $\STL(A)$ to the object $\un{x}$ in $\DC$, and sends a 2-morphism in $\STL(A)$ corresponding to an $S$-colored crossingless matching to the corresponding degree $0$ deformation retract.
 This functor is essentially surjective (in the Karoubi envelope) and fully faithful onto maps of degree $0$. \end{prop}

 \begin{proof} First we must show that this deformation retract map preserves the algebra structure.
 It is easy to check \eqref{eq:isotopy}.
-Relation \eqref{eq:gencircle} follows from $\pa_b(\a_r) = a_{b,r}$, a deduction we leave as an exercise to the reader (a similar computation was performed in \cite{EDihedral}).
+Relation \eqref{eq:gencircle} follows from $\pa_b(\a_r) = a_{b,r}$, a deduction we leave as an exercise to the reader.
 Thus the functor is well-defined.
 Corollary \ref{cor:TLknows0} implies that it is full onto degree $0$.
 Soergel's Hom formula implies that the dimensions of Hom spaces agree, and thus it is also faithful.
 By the classification of Theorem \ref{thm:SCT}, each indecomposable object in $\Kar(\DC)$ appears as a summand of an object in the image of the functor, so the functor is essentially surjective. \end{proof}

 This non-monoidal functor can be upgraded to a genuine 2-functor to the 2-category of singular Soergel bimodules.
-For definitions and a proof in the two-color case, see \cite{EDihedral}.
+For definitions and a proof in the two-color case, see \cite[section 5.2.3]{EDihedral}.

 By Proposition \ref{prop:mainprop}, every idempotent in $\End_{\DC}(\un{x})$ for a nontrivial reduced expression comes from an idempotent in $\End_{\STL(A)}(\un{x})$.
 In particular, the theory of top idempotents implies that, when $JW(\un{x})$ exists, it must project to the indecomposable object $B_x \in \Kar(\DC)$.
 Our main theorem is now immediately implied by Corollary \ref{cor:grothSTL}.